Portable Video Gaming Consoles You Should Buy in 2018

 Let’s be honest, a few years ago many of us thought phones and tablets would leave no room for handheld game systems in the future.
 Now, the future is here and, for sure, mobile gaming is on the rise.
 It is already the biggest and still the fastest growing segment of the video game industry.
 In fact, half of all game revenues is expected to come from the mobile segment this year.

 But is dedicated portable gaming dead?
 Surely not.
 A single new console release was enough to convince us that handheld game systems do have a future and remind that they are still more convenient for gaming than phones or tablets which are not designed specifically for games.
-We’re naturally going to start our list of the best portable gaming systems with that console.
+Another thing is if we will talk about Console vs PC.
+This debate has been going on for a very long time, but now we will not talk about it.
+We’re naturally going to start our list of the best portable gaming systems.

 Release year: 2017